California Water 101

 State and federal agencies proposed updating the SWP by adding new points of diversion in the north Delta.
 In July 2015, the California Department of Water Resources and Bureau of Reclamation identified WaterFix (Alternative 4A) as the preferred alternative, replacing the BDCP.

-The $15 billion plan focuses on the construction of two large, four-story tall tunnels to carry freshwater from the Sacramento River under the Delta toward the intake stations for the SWP and CVP.
+The $15 billion plan focused on the construction of two large, four-story tall tunnels to carry freshwater from the Sacramento River under the Delta toward the intake stations for the SWP and CVP.
 An additional $8 billion would be devoted to habitat restoration.

-Proponents say the Water Fix would:
+Proponents say the tunnel would:

 - Benefit fish: Taking water directly from the river 40 miles away from existing pumps, the tunnels would bypass the existing screens that fail to prevent fish from dying in the pumps